writememe/blog.danielteycheney.com/content/posts/sot-series-business-alignment.md

 Another line of questioning might be, if it's such a problem, affecting multiple teams, how are we getting by without a Source of Truth?

 Firstly, you might work somewhere where this is largely a solved problem, and that mature data governance and business processes are in place.
-Good job to you and your team, and the rest might not apply to you.
+Well done to you and your team, and the rest might not apply to you.

-The majority of other places probably exist in a state where the business mitigates this problem by one or more scenarios below:
+Other places probably exist in a state where the business mitigates this problem by one or more scenarios below:

 - Profitability is so large, that the problem hasn't manifested into a significant business challenge.
 - Culturally, being accurate is less valued than being fast.
 Think modern journalism!
 - Current systems, just work.
-The key term being just work!
+The key term being __just work__!
 - Scalability is not a concern, so the investment doesn't justify a big enough return.
 We're not planning to grow, maintain the status quo.
 - Bureaucracy and internal politics are incentivised over meritocracy.
 Teams hoard access to information or silos are protected for individual agendas.